gau-nernst/gau-nernst.github.io/content/posts/20250906-nvrtc-matmul/index.md

 Now our `atype` and `btype` for the MMA instruction is adaptive based on `TypeAB`!
 It's important that we use `static constexpr const char value[]` type so that the string is known at compile time, including its length (`char *value` is a pointer and its length is unknown to the compiler).
 Ignoring other potential challenges ahead, it looks like supporting other dtypes like INT8 and FP8 is straight-forward: I just need to add more dtype conversion rules for `Type_str` struct.

+Update: On a different machine with CUDA 12.4, it looks like `"C"` asm constraint is not recognized by the compiler.
+My main machine uses CUDA 12.9 toolchain.
+Perhaps you need a sufficiently new version of NVCC/NVRTC to support this.

 #### Epilogue

 The final thing we need to take care of is the epilogue: convert FP32 accumulate to BF16/FP16 and write the result to global memory.
 I took the easy route here: conditional code based on output dtype.